Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/Transformation.md

 picoCTF{<REDACTED>}
 ```

-And we have that flag.
+And we have that flag again.

 ### Python encoding brute forcer